 While there are many ways to derive value from your investment in a land management system, reporting is a tool that only becomes more important as a business scales.
 You’ll find that vendors have vastly divergent ideas when it comes to reporting.
 Some companies provide you with stock reports to choose from, some include a report generator and others sell the ability to build reports as an extra product.
 You will encounter some combination of those options with most vendors.

 Many companies find one of the benefits of maintaining a land management system is the ability to make business decisions based on the data available.
-This can be complicated because these complex decisions can require reports to be built based on datasets outside of typical report requirements.

 Ultimately, this means ‘canned’, or pre-designed reports, might not cut it.
 If you can’t generate your own customized reports, make sure to evaluate the time and labor costs of having the vendor design those reports for you every time you need them.